Former unified heavyweight champion Andy Ruiz Jr. is open to facing two-time ex-world title challenger Luis Ortiz upon his return to action.

 At present, world rulers Joshua and Tyson Fury are out of bounds due to alternative commitments.
 AJ has two mandatories, whilst Fury must face Deontay Wilder for the third time.

 Everyone’s plans are currently on hold due to the coronavirus outbreak.
-But there are promoters working behind the scenes to try and get some sort of events done for the summer.
+But promoters are working behind the scenes to try and get some events done for the summer.

-Ruiz vs Ortiz would be a welcome addition and bolster what is looking to be a massive top division schedule upon resumption.
+Ruiz vs Ortiz would be a welcome addition.
+It would bolster what is looking to be a massive top-division schedule upon resumption.

 Dillian Whyte and Alexander Povetkin are already penciled in to meet, whilst Derek Chisora and Oleksandr Usyk will also go at it.
 Daniel Dubois vs Joe Joyce completes a trio of huge Pay-Per-View shows set to go down on UK soil.

-There’s then a plethora of undefeated contenders lining up for their chance at the big boys.
+Then many undefeated contenders are lining up for their chance at the big boys.

 Due to the current pandemic, this quartet’s path to the summit may be fast-tracked even further in 2021.